 Dedicate time for law firm strategic planning

-Be sure to outline key project milestones and deadlines for these meetings.
-Some law firms may also benefit from off-site planning sessions, as going off-site helps give you and any co-workers you may have a different perspective.
-If you’re working in a virtual office, an off-site virtual meeting can mean changing your work environment as much as possible for these strategic planning meetings.
+Some law firms may also benefit from off-site planning sessions.
+Going off-site helps give you and any co-workers a different perspective and reduces the scope for interruptions.
+If you’re working in a virtual office, an off-site virtual meeting can mean changing your work environment for these strategic planning meetings as much as possible.

 Make sure you have the right tools and resources

-- Porter’s Five Forces: This strategic planning tool is essential for evaluating your law firm’s competitive position in the industry.
+- Porter’s Five Forces: This strategic planning tool is essential for evaluating your law firm’s competitive position in the legal industry.

 - OKRs (objectives and key results): This goal-setting model does an amazing job at helping your law firm set big, hairy, audacious goals and find ways to achieve them.